ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/prerequisites/intro2R/Intro2R.md

 ## [1] TRUE
 ```

-To find out the type of variable.
+To find out the type of variable, we can use the `class()` function.
+To check if a variable belongs to a specific class, we can use functions that return a logical value, like `is.numeric()`.

 ```r
 class(is_female)